Update 4/24: Miss the presale? If you weren’t selected for the Houston Hamilton ticket lottery, check SeatGeek for resale tickets.

 Houston, Hamilton is coming to town!
 Have you been dying to see this show just as much as the rest of the country?
 There’s no doubt that this Broadway show has made waves ever since the very first performance back in February 2015.
 And now, Houston residents can get in on the hip-hop musical action—at the cheapest possible price!

 Hamilton tickets are notoriously expensive thanks to the high demand, but we’ve done some digging to find the best ways for you to get Hamilton tickets in Houston as cheap as possible.
 If you’re wondering how to get Hamilton tickets, consider this your one-stop guide.
-For reference, the show will be held at the Hobby Center and tickets will be released on February 23.
+For reference, the show will be held at the Hobby Center and tickets were initially released on February 23.
+But if you missed the presale, don’t worry, there are still several ways you can get discount Hamilton tickets in Houston.

 Hamilton Show Dates in Houston